edazdarevic/Lesk/README.md

 ## What is Lesk?
 Lesk is a lexical analyzer library.
-It helps you easly build your lexical analyzers at runtime.
+It helps you easily build your lexical analyzers at runtime.
 Lexical analyzers are also called lexers or tokenizers or scanners.
 Lexer transforms a sequence of characters to a sequence of tokens.

 ## How to use Lesk?
 Lesk uses regular expressions for defining tokens.
 For example a JSON lexer would be defined with something like this: